lindsay-stevens/odk_tools/odk_tools/README.md

 Function:

 The script relies on the presence of extended, optional metadata added to an XLSForm to generate images containing question and hint text.
-An example of this is in the test folder for language_editions (TODO: proper spec).
+In the question images folder there is:
+- A specification for the required metadata (xlsform_images_spec.md).
+- Two example XLSForms, one with a single language (test/Q1302_BEHAVE.xlsx) and one with five languages (test/Q1309_BEHAVE.xlsx).
+- Example images (test/reference_images) showing a question image with a label only, a label and hint, and a label and a nested image, and all 3 together.

 Usage:
 The standard '-h' flag will show parameter information and usage.